ProfessionalLinuxUsersGroup/course-books/docs/psc/u9lab.md

 # Unit 9 Lab - Certificate and Key Madness

+!!! info

+    If you are unable to finish the lab in the ProLUG lab environment we ask you `reboot` the machine from the command line so that other students will have the intended environment.

+### Required Materials

+- Putty or other connection tool Lab Server
+- Root or sudo command access
+- STIG Viewer 2.18 (download from <https://public.cyber.mil/stigs/downloads/> )

 ## Lab 🧪

 These labs focus on pulling metric information and then visualizing that data quickly on dashboards for real time analysis.